-We owe our destiny to those who have gone before.
-Our fathers and our forefathers.
-Anthony Oluwafemi Olaseni Joshua, an Egba from Ogun State, is a Titan conscious of his roots.
-He wears his allegiance, and guiding force, on his right sleeve.
+Anthony Oluwafemi Olaseni Joshua, an Egba from Ogun State.
+He wears his allegiance and guiding force on his right sleeve.
 His triumphs have partly inspired a resurgence in Nigeria’s domestic boxing scene, which had been in the doldrums since the Nation’s independence.
 Boxing was, at one time, Nigeria’s national sport.
 Joshua represented Great Britain in the 2012 Olympic games.
-In the UK he is a media starlet, but only a Nigerian has the eyes to see his stars of destiny; that he will return to Nigeria as its most famous prodigal son.
+In Britain, he is a media starlet, but only a Nigerian has the eyes to see his stars of destiny; that he will return to Nigeria as its most famous prodigal son.
 The most pertinent question is, who will he draw with him?

-When Deontay Leshun Wilder posted a breakdown of his ethnicity on Twitter last year, it shed light on the great cloaks and masks he wears for his ring walks.
-Wilder is descended from the former Kingdom of Benin, which stretched from modern-day Cameroon up to Togo.
-Born in Alabama, Wilder’s spirit remains connected to the lands of his ancestors – he has a reputation for reminding the world of the unhealed struggles and humiliation of a great people.
-This Oba of Alabama was given the name Deontay, Dios of Zeus; Zeus god of Thunder.
+When Deontay Leshun Wilder posted a breakdown of his ethnicity on Twitter last year, it shed light on the great cloaks and masks he wears for ring walks.
+Wilder’s descended from the Kingdom of Benin the stretched from modern-day Cameroon up to Togo.
+Born in Alabama, Wilder’s spirit is connected to the lands of his ancestors.
+Through him they remind the world of unhealed struggles and humiliation suffered by a great people.
+This Oba of Alabama given the name Deontay, Dios of Zeus; Zeus god of Thunder.

-Tyson Luke Fury was born prematurely weighing 1lb and resuscitated by his father on a day of a mighty thunderstorm.
-Today he is a man who walks in his faith, proud of the lineage of Irish travelers from which his family come.
-Throughout his life, the self-styled Gypsy King has always represented what it means to win against the odds.
-If Tyson Fury’s way of life seems unplanned, then perhaps we can surmise that his life is unfurling according to a divine plan?
-His calling was revealed at his first breath, as if an Angel traveled to the precious moment when the tiny son was cradled in the arms of his father, John, and whispered, Tyson.
-He was named in honor of the most efficacious boxer of the era, one who compressed and channeled anger’s energy – it is an exquisite irony that Tyson Fury’s compassion and heart-led courage is already outshining the former champion, his namesake.
-Not even the Angel could have foreseen this potential:
+Tyson Luke Fury was born weighing 1lb, and resuscitated by his father on a day of a mighty thunderstorm.
+Today, he is a man who walks in his faith, proud of his Irish traveller heritage.
+The self-styled Gypsy King has always embodied what it means to win against the odds.
+And if his way of life seems unplanned, perhaps we can surmise that his life is unfurling according to a higher mandate?
+His calling revealed at his first breath as if an Angel traveled to the precious moment when the tiny son was cradled by his father and whispered, Luke.
+Luke titled Tyson.
+In honour of the most efficacious boxer of the era, who compressed and channeled anger’s energy.

 RAINSTORM IN RIVERS // Adokiye Amiesimaka Stadium